MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-community-of-practice.md

 - Ensure champions have the resources they need, including:
   - Direct access to COE members.
   - Influence on data policies being implemented (for example, requirements for a dataset certification policy).
-  - Influence on best practices and guidance and how it's shared with the broader community (for example, recommendations for accessing a specific source system).
+  - Influence on the creation of best practices and guidance (for example, recommendations for accessing a specific source system).
 - Actively involve certain champions as satellite members of the COE.
 For more information about federating the COE, see the [Center of Excellence](powerbi-adoption-roadmap-center-of-excellence.md#structuring-a-coe) article.
 - Create a feedback loop so champions can easily provide information or submit suggestions to the COE.
 - Routinely provide recognition and incentives for champions.
 Not only is praise an effective motivator, but the act of sharing examples of successful efforts can motivate and inspire others.